Table of contents

 Collectively, the workflow may reduce uncertainty in proposing new drilling locations.
 Additionally, this methodology might be applied using specific attributes to identify faults and fracture zones, identify absorption phenomena, porosity changes, and direct hydrocarbon indicator features, and determine reservoir characteristics.

 The authors thank Pemex and Oil and Gas Optimization for providing software and technical resources.
-Thanks also are extended to Geophysical Insights for the research and development of the Paradise® AI workbench and the machine learning applications used in this paper.
+Thanks also are extended to Geophysical Research, LLC (d/b/a Geophysical Insights) for the research and development of the Paradise® AI workbench and the machine learning applications used in this paper.
 Finally, thank Reinaldo Michelena, María Jerónimo, Tom Smith, and Hal Green for review of the manuscript.

 Agresti, A., 2002, Categorical Data Analysis: John Wiley & Sons.